Summary

 Wikipedia

 Lisa Carmella McClain (née Iovannisci; born April 7, 1966)[1][2] is an American politician serving as a U.S. representative from Michigan since 2021, representing the state’s 9th congressional district since 2023.[3]
 A member of the Republican Party, McClain serves in congressional leadership as Secretary of the House Republican Conference.
+She was elected to serve as the chair of the House Republican Conference for the 119th Congress upon the departure of Elise Stefanik.[4]

 Early life and career